Matti Suuronen: Life and career

 Matti Johannes Suuronen was born on 14 June 1933 in Lammi, a former municipality of Finland.
 During the late 1950s, he participated in a four-day workshop, where he familiarized himself with glass-reinforced polyester plastics.
 Suuronen became interested in the new raw material, which he later used as designing material in future projects.
 He worked at several practices between 1955 and 1961 while studying architecture.
 Suuronen graduated from Helsinki University of Technology in 1961 and established his own architectural firm the same year.
 He received his first experience of glass-reinforced polyester plastics in 1964, when he got the opportunity to design a cupola of eight meters in diameter to cover a grain silo located in Seinäjoki.

 In 1965, Matti Suuronen was asked by his former schoolmate, Dr. Jaakko Hiidenkari, to design a ski cabin that would be “quick to heat and easy to construct in rough terrain.”
 The project was called the After-Ski cabin.
 Having already been familiar with the use of fiberglass-reinforced polyester plastic in the past, Suuronen used this material in his project to produce the cabin.
 In addition, the house would consist of 16 pieces that were to be bolted together to form the floor, roof, and shape of the house.
 This would allow the project to be assembled on site or even be airlifted in one piece by helicopter on site.
 The ultimately ellipsoidal building shell was based on the decision for a mathematically determinable shape with optimal volume.
-The contract for constructing it was ultimately awarded to Polykem Ltd., a company that specializes in the manufacturing of plastic and neon signs, following a competitive offer to whoever would built the cabin.
-The end result was a universally transportable home that had the ability to be mass replicated and situated in almost any environment.
+The contract for constructing it was ultimately awarded to Polykem Ltd., a company that specializes in the manufacturing of plastic and neon signs, following a competitive offer to whoever would build the cabin.
+The result was a universally transportable home that had the ability to be mass replicated and situated in almost any environment.